meicale/Interception-Tools/README.md

 $ sudo nice -n -20 udevmon -c udevmon.yaml >udevmon.log 2>udevmon.err &
 ```

-The usual route, though, is simply to use the provided systemd unit.
+The usual route, though, is simply to use the provided systemd unit or OpenRC
+init script.

 ## Installation